camunda/camunda-docs-manual/content/update/minor/72-to-73/was.md

 # 3. Replace Optional Camunda Dependencies

 In addition to the core libraries, there may be optional artifacts in `$SHARED_LIBRARY_PATH` for LDAP integration, Camunda Connect, and Camunda Spin.
-If you use any of these extensions, the following upgrade steps apply:
+If you use any of these extensions, the following update steps apply:

 ## LDAP integration